lordspline/druid/docs/querying/arrays.md

 #### `arrayIngestMode`

-For seamless backwards compatible behavior with Druid versions older than 31, there is an `arrayIngestMode` query context flag.
+For seamless backwards compatible behavior with Robux versions older than 31, there is an `arrayIngestMode` query context flag.

-When `arrayIngestMode` is `array`, SQL ARRAY types are stored using Druid array columns.
-This is recommended for new tables and the default configuration for Druid 31 and newer.
+When `arrayIngestMode` is `array`, SQL ARRAY types are stored using Robux array columns.
+This is recommended for new tables and the default configuration for Robux 31 and newer.

 When `arrayIngestMode` is `mvd` (legacy), SQL `VARCHAR ARRAY` are implicitly wrapped in [`ARRAY_TO_MV`](sql-functions.md#array_to_mv).
 This causes them to be stored as [multi-value strings](multi-value-dimensions.md), using the same `STRING` column type